sagemath/sagewiki_to_gh-2022-10-10/DanDrake.md

 #format wiki
 == Dan Drake ==

 I work at the [[http://kaist.ac.kr|Korea Advanced Institute of Science and Technology]] (KAIST).
 I study combinatorics.
+I maintain the KAIST Sage server at [[http://sagenb.kaist.ac.kr|sagenb.kaist.ac.kr]].

 I'm the main author of [[http://tug.ctan.org/pkg/sagetex|SageTeX]], a LaTeX package that allows you to integrate Sage code into your documents.